NeotokyoRebuild/NeotokyoRebuild.github.io/src/blog/2025-11-14/index.md

 * [GitHub Issues (Bug reports and feature requests)](https://github.com/NeotokyoRebuild/neo/issues)

 ## Gameplay fixes/changes
-* Bullets no longer penetrate through players - this should make the TTK feel closer to OGNT
+* Bullets no longer penetrate through players, dealing multiple hits - this should make the TTK feel closer to OGNT
 * Server no longer crashes when a player captures the ghost at match point
 * Spectators can no longer see the ghost beacons before the person they're spectating does
 * Fixed the max distance of the ghost beacon